 Configuring a Local NuGet Package Source

 Rather than targeting a package held at nuget.org, you will have to set up a configuration to point to a local package.

-To do this, first you will need to create a file, nuget.config, in the same directory as your solution file, if it is not already present (e.g. configuration.
+To do this, first you will need to create a file, nuget.config, in the same directory as your solution file if one is not already present (e.g. configuration.
 If the file already exists, add the extra